The-Bug-Bashers/iBOARCode/README.md

   - I (me: @Flottegurke) am not shure which usecase this could have (maybe data, like lidarData or motor currentMotorSpeeds?)
 - 3 (Guaranteed exactly once): slowest but safest
   - Greate for commands in general, like startAutonomusMaping or startLidarScan

+#### Topic structure
+toppics are strictured like this: `toppic/subToppic/subSubToppic`

+##### Wildcards
+- `topic/#`: subscribes to all topics starting with the specifyed topic (for example the motorControll module subscribes to all motor topics)
+- `+/subTopic`: subscribes to all sub topics ending with the specifyed sub topic (for example the RESTAPI module subscribes to all data subtopics)

 ### Basic commands
 #### Installing: `sudo apt install mosquitto mosquitto-clients`